mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 - Capture Mode: Video
 - Video Format: PAL
-- Video Resolution: 1080p
-- Video Frame rate: 50FPS
-- FOV: Linear (yes!)
-- LowLight: on
-- Photo Resolution: 12MP wide (limitation with the newer Gopros and Solex at the moment)
-- Burst Rate 5/1
-- Protune: on
-- EV setting 0

-You may change those defaults of course in the gopromanager.py file
+You may change those defaults of course in the gopromanager.py file.
+All other parameters will be used as set by default in your Gopro.

 Don't foreget to turn on your gopro wifi.